svc333/overview/glossary/glossary.md

 {: #x2000361}

 To establish a connection between software components on a network using an agreed-to protocol.
 In web services, the bind operation occurs when the service requester invokes or initiates an interaction with the service at run time using the binding details in the service description to locate, contact, and invoke the service.

+### blind data
+{: #x7881128}

+A set of documents annotated with the ground truth, such as question and answer pairs, semantic annotation, and passage judgment.
+Blind data is never released or seen by developers and is used to test the system periodically to evaluate performance on unseen data.
+See also [testing data](/docs/overview?topic=overview-glossary#x7736833), [training data](/docs/overview?topic=overview-glossary#x2860199).

 ### BLU Acceleration
 {: #x7470463}